dpk22dev/Back-End-Developer-Interview-Questions/README.md

 * What is Eventual Consistency?
 * About the CAP Theorem, make examples of CP, AP and CA systems.
 * How does NoSQL tackle scalability challenges?
+* mongoDB vs lucene searching
+mongodb stores data, creates indexes as in sql so searching is similar to sql. but lucene stores inverted indexes for tokens, so its good for full text search

 ####[[↑]](#toc) <a name='codeversioning'>Questions about code versioning:</a>